Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 \subsection{Isolated critical points}

-We now return to the case of gradient flow.
-Let $f\in C^\infty(X)$ be a smooth function and $g$ a Riemannian metric on $X$.
-We will not necessarily assume the pair $(f,g)$ is Morse-Smale, however, we will assume $x\in X$ is an isolated (possibly degenerate) critical point of $f$.
-In particular, the singleton subset $\{x\}\subset X$ is an isolated invariant subset of the gradient flow of $f$.
-We may naturally construct an index pair $(N,N_-)$ of $\{x\}$ where $N$ is given by a small closed $n$-ball around $x$ and $N_-$ is an appropriately chosen subset of $\partial N$.
-We call this the \emph{standard index pair} of $\{x\}$.
+We return to gradient flow.
+Recall, our setup is as follows.
+Let $X$ be a (not necessarily closed) smooth $n$-manifold, $f\in C^\infty(X)$ a smooth function, and $g$ a Riemannian metric on $X$.
+We will not necessarily assume $(f,g)$ is Morse-Smale, however, we will assume there exists $x\in\crit(f)$ such that $x$ is possibly degenerate and isolated.
+In particular, $\{x\}\subset X$ is an isolated invariant subset of the gradient flow of $f$.\footnote{Recall, we actually consider the negative gradient flow and drop the ``negative'' for brevity.} We may naturally construct an index pair $(N,N_-)$ of $\{x\}$, where $N$ is given by a small closed $n$-ball containing $x$ and $N_-$ is the subset of $\partial N$ where $-\grad f$ points outwards.
+We call the index pair just constructed a \emph{standard index pair} of $\{x\}$.